 Much like human babies, kittens need to be burped after nursing.
 The best way to accomplish this is to hold one hand under the kitten's abdomen and gently pat its upper back.
 But do so gently—you don't want the kitten to vomit.
 If it doesn't burp right away, don't worry, just move onto the next step.

 The mother cat stimulates her kittens' elimination by licking their anuses and genital area with her rough tongue.
 You can imitate this process by placing a warm, damp washcloth in the same general region, wiping softly.
+Be careful not to wipe too vigorously as this can cause irritation to the sensitive skin in that area.
 It may take a couple of feedings to see results, so don't despair.
 Urination may take even longer.

 Let the Kitten Sleep

-After nursing, your kitten will fall sleep.
-Place it on its back in a warm cat bed and let the kitten sleep undisturbed.
+After nursing, your kitten will most likely fall asleep.
+Place it in a warm cat bed and let the kitten sleep undisturbed.

 - When feeding your kitten, either by bottle or dropper, proper positioning is critical.
 Raising the kitten's head or dropping too much formula into its mouth may cause aspiration of the formula into its lungs, which could be fatal.
 Pay attention and let the kitten's actions be your guide.